 It's raining.
 There's thunder in the distances.
-Dancing thunder, the kind they calls you out to play.
-It's shooting across the sky.
-"Come join me," it says, "you'll be sorry."
+Dancing thunder, the kind that calls you out to play.
+It's shouting, "Come join me or you'll be sorry."

 "Sorry?"
 I ask.

 The thunder stops.
 The rain rattles against the ground, expands.
 It's knocking.

 "She didn't mean, 'sorry'," says the rain.
 "She meant, souring.
 You'll be soaring."

 There's a new shot of thunder, like a shot from a pistol.

 "Why are you listening to us now, after all these years?"
 The Pistol Thunder ask, as it's voice fades away into nothingness, only to return closer, more embolden: "I asked you a question."